mehulbhat/Language-Prediction/Language Prediction Model/README.md

-At the end of program the collowing lines are written:
+At the end of program the following lines are written:

     text = 'okrem iného ako durič na brlohárenie' text = preprocess_function(text)